 Need More Guidance

 The Web team are not experts on the law or policies and do not enforce them.
 You are responsible for the content on your website.
-For authoritative guidance please contact the University ADAAA/Section 504/EIR Coordinator, Dr. Jennifer Maedgen at maedgen@austin.utexas.edu in the Division of Diversity and Community Engagement or find guidance from the university’s Services For Students with Disabilities website.
+For authoritative guidance please contact Jennifer W. Maedgen, Senior Associate Vice President and ADAAA, Section 504, and EIR Coordinator at ada@austin.utexas.edu or find guidance from the university’s Services For Students with Disabilities website.
 Finally, familiarize yourself with the university’s Web Accessibility Policy.

 Learn More